Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-The $H^3(G, \text{U}(1))$ classification of the $F$-symbols of the $G$-crossed extensions $\mathcal{C}_G^\times$ for general $\mathcal{C}$ is therefore in one-to-one correspondence with the classification of 2D bosonic SPT states with symmetry group $G$ developed in \Ref{chen2013}.
+As discussed in Sec.~\ref{sec:Classification_GCrossed}, the $H^3(G, \text{U}(1))$ classification of the $F$-symbols of the $G$-crossed extensions $\mathcal{C}_G^\times$ for general $\mathcal{C}$ is in one-to-one correspondence with the classification of 2D bosonic SPT states with symmetry group $G$, described here and developed in \Ref{chen2013}.
 Therefore, we see that \it classifying $\mathcal{C}_G^\times$ reproduces the classification of bosonic SPT states. \rm